Analysis | The death of Ashli Babbitt offers the purest distillation of Donald Trump’s view of justice

 This, at its heart, is Trump’s view of justice.
 Those on his side are exempt from accountability for their actions.
 Those on the other side, however, most be dealt with harshly — more harshly than the law allows.

 His chest-thumping bravado about protesters at the White House on May 30 of last year came a bit over 24 hours after one of his most notorious responses to the unrest at that moment.
-Early in the morning of May 29, he’d excoriated violence that had spiraled out of the Minneapolis protests, insisting that he would deploy federal troops if needed.
+Early in the morning of May 29, he had excoriated violence that had spiraled out of the Minneapolis protests, insisting that he would deploy federal troops if needed.

 “Any difficulty and we will assume control,” he tweeted, “but, when the looting starts, the shooting starts.”

-He and his team tried to reframe that as somehow being a declaration that looting would lead to third-party gun violence, but taking that spin at face value took a level of credulity possessed by few people above the age of three.
+He and his team tried to reframe that as somehow being a declaration that looting would lead to third-party gun violence, but taking that spin at face value took a level of credulity possessed by few people above the age of 3.
 Last month, details from Wall Street Journal reporter Michael Bender’s new book were published by CNN.
-It details the conversations Trump and his team were having about the protests with Trump on more than one occasion offering a terse recommendation: “Just shoot them.”
+They describe the conversations Trump and his team were having about the protests, with Trump on more than one occasion offering a terse recommendation: “Just shoot them.”
 Happily, cooler heads prevailed.

 Looking back, we see this dichotomy in justice over and over and over.
 A self-professed member of antifa kills a Trump supporter in Portland and Trump praises U.S. marshals for killing him while trying to execute an arrest.